1 person is interested

 The PA-SMP, part of a national initiative through The Administration for Community Living, is dedicated to curbing fraud and abuse in Medicare.
 SMP volunteers work closely within their communities to educate older adults, their families, and caregivers about how to prevent, detect, and report Medicare fraud through group speaking engagements and participation in community events.
 All volunteers are provided the appropriate training and resources to best deliver the fraud prevention message to groups of all sizes and backgrounds.

-For more information or to apply to become a volunteer, please contact the PA-SMP Volunteer Coordinator, Dan Milloy, at 267-546-3431 or firstname.lastname@example.org.
+For more information or to apply to become a volunteer, please contact the PA-SMP Outreach and Engagement Supervisor, Dan Milloy, at 267-546-3431 or firstname.lastname@example.org.

 CARIE provides equal employment opportunity to all employees and applicants without regard to